 If not, you probably want to get to know them a bit better.

 I know this can feel silly, but the reality is the more time and energy you invest here, the better the results will be for everything you do from a business and marketing perspective.

 So, let’s start at the beginning:

-What if you’re reading this and thinking, whoa, I have NO idea about any of this or, hey, I’m just starting, I don’t have an Ideal Customer yet.
+What if you’re reading this and thinking, I have NO idea about any of this, or I’m just starting, and I don’t have an Ideal Customer yet?

 You can use demographic and psychographic research to help with some of this.
 You’ll also refine your Ideal Customer as you learn more.